MatesBerka/dp/README.md

 ```js
   "homepage": "/",
 ```
-Or attribute `homepage` can be removed from `package.json` if app is hosted at the server root.
+Or attribute `homepage` can be removed from `package.json` if app is hosted at the the root.

 [FileSaver.js]: <https://www.npmjs.com/package/file-saver>
 [Flow]: <https://flow.org/>